Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Tensor Completion for Causal Inference with Multivariate Longitudinal Data

-Strictly speaking, matrix completion could refer to any number of methods that fill the entries of a partially observed matrix.
-In this paper, matrix completion refers to "low-rank" matrix completion, which assumes the underlying "complete" matrix has approximately low rank.
-In such cases, the missing entries are often recoverable from the observed entries with error proportional to the noise level.
-The two most popular approaches to low-rank matrix completion is low-rank factorization (\emph{e.g.}~\cite{Koren2009, Ge2016}) and regularized estimation using methods that enforce low rank structure via a suitable (convex) penalty like the nuclear norm (\emph{e.g.}~\cite{Candes2009, Candes2010, Koltchinskii2011, Negahban2012, Mazumder2010}).
-Of the two methods, low-rank factorization is computationally simpler, but it suffers from two major shortcomings: The objective function is not convex, and the rank of the underlying matrix is assumed to be known.
-In contrast, regularized estimation, in particular using the nuclear norm penalty, avoids these drawbacks.
-Moreover, estimates can be backed up with rigorous statistical guarantees.
-The price for these advantages is that regularized estimation is computationally more complicated.
-(Indeed, low-rank factorization can be accomplished with efficient block coordinate descent algorithms, such as alternating updates.)
-We stress that these approaches do not make strong parametric assumptions to complete missing entries, unlike shared-parameter models, random effects models, and other models typically estimated with the expectation-maximization algorithm \cite[abbr.
-E-M]{dempster1977maximum}, another well-studied method for general missing data problems.
-See \cite[$\S$7.2.17]{casella2021statistical} for an example of the shared-parameter model fit using EM, whose motivation is quite similar to our own.
+Matrix completion could refer to any algorithm that fills the entries of the incomplete matrix, $\bf{Y}^{\text{0}}$.
+In this paper, matrix completion refers to "low-rank" matrix completion, which assumes $\bf{Y}^{\text{0}}$ has approximately low rank.
+The two most popular approaches to low-rank matrix completion is low-rank factorization \cite{Koren2009, Ge2016} and regularized estimation, which enforces low rank structure for example by using a nuclear norm penalty \cite{Candes2009, Candes2010, Mazumder2010, Koltchinskii2011, Negahban2012}.
+Of these two methods, low-rank factorization is computationally simpler, but it suffers from the fact that the objective function is not convex and the rank of the underlying matrix is assumed to be known.
+Regularized estimation using the nuclear norm penalty avoids these drawbacks.
+Furthermore, the accuracy of the completed matrix is supported by rigorous statistical guarantees.